oatpp/website/docs/docs/components/api-controller/README.md

 ## Endpoint Annotation And API Documentation

-`ApiController` code-gen also supports annotation of endpoints with additional info.
+`ApiController` code-gen also supports the annotation of endpoints with additional info.
 This info is then can be used to generate API documentation for Swagger-UI or for other API-documentation tools.
-*For how-to integrate Swagger-UI in oatpp application see [oatpp-swagger](/docs/modules/oatpp-swagger/)*.
+*For how-to integrate Swagger-UI in oatpp application, see [oatpp-swagger](/docs/modules/oatpp-swagger/)*.

 Additional endpoint info can be added in `ENDPOINT_INFO(<endpoint-name>)` block.